Georgia election officials dispute film’s voter fraud claims

 “The analysis is flawed and there are assertions there that are wholly unsupported by any evidence that I’ve been provided aside from individual isolated instances that I can count on one hand with fingers to spare,” she said.
 “I’ve seen no credible evidence of any organized efforts of unauthorized persons delivering ballots let alone widespread invalid votes being cast.”

 Despite the film’s dubious claims, Georgia officials have issued subpoenas to True the Vote to investigate them.
-Ryan Germany, an attorney for the Secretary of State’s Office, told the board Tuesday the group has genuine concerns about confidentiality and has not yet turned over information.
+Ryan Germany, an attorney for the Secretary of State’s office, told the board Tuesday the group has genuine concerns about confidentiality and has not yet turned over information.